Rosebank Cemetery: Memorials

-A large memorial at the furthest point from the current Pilrig Street entrance, lying against Broughton Road wall near North Pilrig Heights, marks a mass grave and commemorates the Gretna rail disaster of 22 May 1915, in which 215 soldiers of the 1st/7th Battalion The Royal Scots were killed.
+A large memorial at the furthest point from the current Pilrig Street entrance, lying against Broughton Road wall near North Pilrig Heights, marks a mass grave and commemorates the Quintinshill Disaster of 22 May 1915, in which 215 soldiers of the 1st/7th Battalion The Royal Scots were killed.
 The men, mostly from Leith, were on their way to board ship at Liverpool in order to travel to the battlefront at Gallipoli.
 The handful of survivors were sent onwards the following day.
 The bodies of those killed in the railway disaster were returned to Leith and buried with great aplomb on 24 May with the 15th and 16th battalions Royal Scots serving as guard of honour.
 These are among 270 First World War casualties and 36 Second World War casualties interred at Rosebank.

 The cemetery also houses the main war memorial to the two world wars, serving the Pilrig area, marked by a white cross designed by Sir Edwin Lutyens.
 Over and above this memorial and the Gretna Memorial there are several war graves scattered through the cemetery for individuals who died of wounds or disease on return from the war.

 A number of 19th-century merchants and ship-owners, shipbuilders and ship-masters from Leith are buried at Rosebank.
 There are also several 20th-century Sikh and Islamic burials.
 The apparently high number of "pilots" refers to harbour pilots (the original meaning) rather than aircraft pilots.
 Unusual surnames found include Arcus, Carnie, Combe, Cormack, Eunson, Flucker, Goalen, Junner, Kellock, Ketchen, Spaven, Tilloch and Waldie.

 Those who are homeless and die on the street along with several stillborn children (Scots law requires burial not cremation) are buried at the cemetery.
 The latter are marked by a modern monument giving a place to remember them, in interlocking granite pieces representing mother and child.
 The inscription reads "to all those children never known but always loved".

 An abnormally high number of stones are noted as "drowned" or "lost at sea" (see Notable Interments).